 Mission & Vision

-The Rusty Anvil is an educational organization reconnecting marginalized communities to their place within themselves and the natural world through mindful wilderness trips and place-based skills while serving as a platform for cultural transformation.
+The Rusty Anvil is an educational organization reconnecting marginalized communities to their place within the natural world through mindful wilderness trips and place-based skills while serving as a platform for cultural transformation.

-- I seek to open a wilderness community school in 2025 that models environmental stewardship and communal living while providing space and opportunity for marginalized communities to learn about environmental policy, stewardship, and conservation while feeling confidence and community outdoors.
+We seek to open a community school that models alternative education, collaborative sustainable lifestyles, and environmental stewardship and action while providing space and opportunity for marginalized individuals to cultivate and experience healing relationships with the environment and their human and more-than-human communities.

 The Rusty Anvil is a community based organization.
-These are the values that drive this organization.
+These are the values that drive our work.

 Finding Ourselves in Nature